Famous Painters – Hand-Painted Reproductions

 46- Grant Wood (1891–1942)

-American painter of regionalism, he depicted rural life in the Midwest with symbolic realism, particularly in American Gothic.
+American painter of regionalism, he depicted rural life in the Midwest with symbolic realism, notably in American Gothic.

 See the collection - 23 works